Aabhash-19/My-DSA-Journey/README.md

 ## Disclaimer

 These solutions are my own and are intended for learning and reference purposes.
-While they are correct and pass the LeetCode online judge, they may not always represent the most optimal solution.
+While they are correct and pass the online judge, they may not always represent the most optimal solution.
 I am always open to feedback and suggestions for improvement!